ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-core-configuration.markdown

 <br><br>

 #### DataDirectory
-###### The directory for the RavenDB resource
+###### Path to the data directory of RavenDB
 ###### Default Value: "Databases/{name}"
-Relative path will be located under the application base directory
+Relative paths will be based from the application base directory (where the Raven.Server executable is located)

 Example:
 ```